calmsu/arcs/docs/faq.md

 flag.
 In either case, they leave a comment with an explanation for the user.

 #### How do I add an annotation?
+A resource can be annotated on the Viewer page.
 You can add an annotation by click+dragging over a particular section of any resource.
 You will then be prompted to add a description for your annotation.
 You can also link your new annotation to any other resource which according to you can be associated with that particular annotation.
-You can check the Annotations section for more details.
+You can check the [Annotations](annotating) section for more details.

 #### Can I edit other people’s annotations?
 No. You can only annotate your own resources or flag someone else’s annotation.